yousef-en/Login_digikala/README.md

 Install Node.js and npm:

-Ensure you have Node.jsand npm installed on your system.
+Ensure you have Node.js and npm installed on your system.
 If not, download and install them from nodejs.org.

  Install the dependencies:
    ```bash